 No CAISO initiatives are identified at this time.

-GMC
+GMC & Financial Issues

 GMC Under MRTU

 On July 26, 2006 the CAISO filed with FERC a request to extend the current GMC settlement until the earlier of MRTU implementation or December 31, 2007 with one change to eliminate a single rate applied to the Modesto Irrigation District.
 No protests were filed.
 On September 6, 2006, FERC approved the CAISO request by letter order.